johnog65536/aws_projects/beginner/create_basic_website.md

 5. Terminate the webserver: replace with an AMI in an ASG behind an ALB with health checks and scaling policy & at least 2 instances in different AZs
 6. Prove failing a health check causes a redeploy by taking down a webserver process, and by terminating an instance
 7. Deploy a cert from ACM to the ALB and check you have HTTPs from the web browser
-8. Setup CloudWatch +SNS to monitor/alarm & provide management info (eg number of requests) in a dashboard - check you get alarms on terminate an instance
-9. Put the website’s content in code commit
+8. Put the website’s content in code commit
-10. Create a new AMI using NGINX, replace the one running in the ASG with this new AMI
+9. Create a new AMI using NGINX, replace the one running in the ASG with this new AMI
-11. Create a pipeline to deploy new content from code commit to EFS - make some changes, check the new content is served
+10. Create a pipeline to deploy new content from code commit to EFS - make some changes, check the new content is served